 On August 8, 2014, the Company executed Amended PFA.
 The Company and Nadecor agreed that Nadecor will be entitled to a reduced number of shares (185,000,000) than was previously agreed (324,568,751), and at a reduced share price (\$0.07).
 In return for this adjustment, the Company agreed to advance payments to be made under the PFA, including an advance of approximately \$2.5 million to Nadecor to repay an existing debt due from Nadecor to Queensberry, and to discharge directly additional debts of Nadecor not exceeding \$2.5 million through a share issuance.
-The Company settled both of these obligations during the three months ended September 30, 2014, and recognized a note receivable from Nadecor of approximately \$5 million.
-In addition, Queensberry will acquire a 20% interest in KMC from Nadecor at cost and the timing of deadlines in the PFA have been amended.
+As of December 31, 2014, the Company had settled both of these obligations, and recognized a note receivable from Nadecor of approximately \$5 million.
+In addition, the timing of deadlines in the PFA have been amended.
 The Company received shareholder approval and conditional TSX approval in July 2014 for the PFA amendment.
 Nadecor shareholders approved the PFA amendment in June 2014.